BRUCE ALONZO GOFF (1904-1982)

 1932 - Study for a Triangular House.
 Unbuilt.

-1935 - The Burton Dunglinson House, Ealing, London England.
-Commissioned 1934.
-Unsure if built.
-Designed while working for Chicago sculptor Alfonso Iannelli.
+1935 - The Burton Dunglinson House, 59 Mount Avenue, Ealing, London England.
+Commissioned in 1934.
+Designed with Charles Pope while working for Chicago sculptor Alfonso Iannelli.
+A second story was added at some point, and all the Modernism is gone.
+The house declined, and was rebuilt and heavily altered by a local architect.

 1936 - The Glass Blocks and Vitrolite House, location unknown.
 Unbuilt.